 If you are taking a workation for the first time, you have a lot to gain from making a success of it.
 When your boss sees how effective you can be when working remotely, then they will probably be happy to allow similar arrangements in future.

-So, enjoy yourself, make the most of your new surroundings, and hit your work goals – and build a world of possibilities for your future work–life balance.
+So, enjoy yourself, make the most of your new surroundings, hit your work goals – and build a world of possibilities for your future work–life balance.

 Not everybody’s perfect workation will look the same, so choosing the right destination is not an exact science.
-Maybe you will find the ideal headspace for productivity at a private beach resort or off-the-beaten-path village where there are few distractions, or perhaps a funky hostel with working pods in a bohemian city will energise you better.
-Everybody is different.
+Maybe you will find the ideal headspace for productivity in remote mountains, at a private beach resort or in an off-the-beaten-path village where there are few distractions.

 1. Barcelona, Spain